 I have thought for a bit about whether I was too close minded in my previous review.
 I have come to the conclusion that I may have been running a bias steamroller over it back then, but my actual opinion has not changed all that much.
 I don’t think that The Graveyard is a good game but there are some things I wish I would have gone into further detail over.

 The game’s developer Tale of Tales has described The Graveyard as more of an interactive painting than a game.
 It’s kind of their whole thing that they don’t make traditional “games” but instead make abstract art projects in video game form.
-Fittingly enough that is precisely how I described Yume Nikki, a game that I’m not overly fond of but am able to see why.
+Fittingly enough, that is precisely how I described Yume Nikki, a game that I’m not overly fond of but am able to see why others would be.

 The Graveyard is a type of game that can only be enjoyed by people specifically looking for this type of experience; it’s a game that was made solely based on its developer’s vision.
 It’s basically like one of Coda’s games if they were put up for sale.
 Anyone who likes the game will have likely already decided they like it before they even play it.